KearneyLiu/kearneyliu.github.com/content/pages/About.md

 I am applying for a master degree now and I will graduate from BUPT in July, 2014.

-With the Pelican technology, this blog is rooed in Github.
+With the Pelican technology, this blog is rooted in Github.
 At here, I will share some of my research interests, life with you.

 Love programming in the development environment Mac OS X + Vim + Git.
 Focus on Shortcuts keys when programming.
 Enjoy in Github, Quora, Stackoverflow.